hogbergmarkus/snaps/README.md

 [Snaps](https://snaps-frontend-871b3764ee9c.herokuapp.com/) is a photo sharing website, aimed a people who want to share their photos with others.

+The backend for this application can be found here: [Snaps Backend](https://github.com/hogbergmarkus/snaps-backend)

 As well as uploading your content, all photos uploaded to the website are eligible to be downloaded by any user.

 The idea is to create a sharing community where you can either take part in adding content,